Hiring globally? Discover key employment law changes across 20+ countries happening in 2025 to ensure your team remains compliant.

 The social insurance rate contributions by the employer are:

 Employers deduct tax on the income of their employees directly from their salaries through the Pay As You Earn (PAYE) system.
-The amount of tax that the employee contributes depends on the amount of the income that they earn and on their personal circumstances.
+The amount of tax that the employee contributes depends on the amount of income that they earn and on their personal circumstances.
 There are several tax credits and reliefs that may offset employees’ tax liabilities, which they may apply for through the Revenue Commissions.

 PERSONAL CIRCUMSTANCES | INCOME TAX RATE |

-Single, widowed or a surviving civil partner without qualifying children | €40,000 at 20% Balance at 40% |
+Single, widowed or a surviving civil partner without qualifying children | €42,000 at 20% Balance at 40% |

-Single, widowed or a surviving civil partner qualifying for Single Person Child Carer Credit | €44,000 at 20% Balance at 40% |
+Single, widowed or a surviving civil partner qualifying for Single Person Child Carer Credit | €46,000 at 20% Balance at 40% |

-Married or in a civil partnership (only one spouse or civil partner with income) | €49,000 at 20% Balance at 40% |
+Married or in a civil partnership (only one spouse or civil partner with income) | €51,000 at 20% Balance at 40% |

-Married or in a civil partnership (both spouses or civil partners with income) | €49,000 (with an increase of 31,000 max at 20% Balance at 40% |
+Married or in a civil partnership (both spouses or civil partners with income) | Up to €84,000 (increase limited to the amount of the second income) |

-The social insurance rate contributions are 4.0% by the employee if they earn more than €352 per week.
+The social insurance rate contributions are 4.1% by the employee if they earn more than €352 per week.

-Employees that earn €352 or less per week (before tax deductions) do not pay any social insurance.
+Employees who earn €352 or less per week (before tax deductions) do not pay any social insurance.
 However, they are still covered by Class A social insurance, and their employer still pays PRSI contributions.

-All employees who earn more than €13,000 annually owe USC, which is another progressive tax.
+USC is a progressive tax paid by employees.
 Their employer deducts it at the time of processing payroll through PAYE (Pay As You Earn).
 Contributions to USC determine the eligibility of employees and their family members for many insurance benefits, including unemployment assistance.

 The USC is due on gross income, including notional pay (the value of non-cash benefits, such as benefit-in-kind) and pension contributions, after relief and allowances have been applied.